Flemish Fairy Tales

 In stock

-This collection includes forty-eight tales from Flanders and Brabant, most of which were collected and recorded by the Belgian writer and artist Jean de Beaucher (1878-1953).
-The tales are organized in two cycles, "Men and Beasts" and "Christmas Tales".
-All texts are translated by Sergey Yurievich Afonkin.
+The collection includes forty-eight fairy tales from Flanders and Brabant, most of which were collected and recorded by the Belgian writer and artist Jean de Boscher (1878–1953).
+The tales are divided into two cycles: “People and Animals” and “Christmas Tales”.
+All texts are translated by Sergei Yuryevich Afonkin.
 The book is decorated with color and black-and-white illustrations by de Boscher.

-Prototypes of some characters of Flemish fairy tales can be found in folklore of different European countries, but most of the characters have characteristic Flemish features.
-The tales in the collection have a certain elegance, characteristic of the country that gave birth to the famous school of painting, and the freshness of their presentation pays a kind of tribute to the creative imagination of the people of Flanders.
-Flemish folk tales were collected by various people.
-Some of the Flemish tales were published at the end of the 19th century in the collection "This is what the Flemish tell", some were included in the academic collection compiled by J. Teikling, and a third was published in the collection of the Flemish folk tales.
-A third part was collected and literaryized by the Belgian writer Jean de Beaucher; in this book the tales are combined into the cycle "Men and Beasts".
-Jean de Beaucher was also a talented artist - the edition is adorned with his distinctive illustrations.
+The prototypes of some of the heroes of the Flemish tales are found in the folklore of various European countries, but most of the characters have characteristic Flemish features.
+The tales in the collection have a certain elegance characteristic of the country that gave birth to the famous school of painting, and the freshness of their presentation pays a kind of tribute to the creative imagination of the people of Flanders.
+Flemish folk tales were collected by different people.
+Some of the Flemish tales were published at the end of the 19th century in the collection "That's What the Flemings Tell", some were included in an academic collection compiled by J. Takeling, and the third part was collected and literary processed by the Belgian writer Jean de Boscher; in this book, the tales are combined into the cycle "People and Animals".

-Prototypes of some characters of Flemish fairy tales can be found in folklore of different European countries, but most of the characters have characteristic Flemish features.
-The tales in the collection have a certain elegance, characteristic of the country that gave birth to the famous school of painting, and the freshness of their presentation pays a kind of tribute to the creative imagination of the people of Flanders.
-Flemish folk tales were collected by various people.
-Some of the Flemish tales were published at the end of the 19th century in the collection "This is what the Flemish tell", some were included in the academic collection compiled by J. Teikling, and a third was published in the collection of the Flemish folk tales.
-A third part was collected and literaryized by the Belgian writer Jean de Beaucher; in this book the tales are combined into the cycle "Men and Beasts".
-Jean de Beaucher was also a talented artist - the edition is adorned with his distinctive illustrations.
+The prototypes of some of the heroes of the Flemish tales are found in the folklore of various European countries, but most of the characters have characteristic Flemish features.
+The tales in the collection have a certain elegance characteristic of the country that gave birth to the famous school of painting, and the freshness of their presentation pays a kind of tribute to the creative imagination of the people of Flanders.
+Flemish folk tales were collected by different people.
+Some of the Flemish tales were published at the end of the 19th century in the collection "That's What the Flemings Tell", some were included in an academic collection compiled by J. Takeling, and the third part was collected and literary processed by the Belgian writer Jean de Boscher; in this book, the tales are combined into the cycle "People and Animals".

 See also: